sbernasek/flyqma/docs/source/filestructure.rst

 Experiments
 -----------

 Microscopy data should be arranged into a collection of **STACK** directories that reside within an **EXPERIMENT** directory unique to a particular set of experimental conditions.
-These **STACK** directories are sequentially numbered, beginning with zero.

 .. code-block:: bash

    EXPERIMENT
    │
-   ├── 0         # First STACK directory
+   ├── STACK 0         # First STACK directory
-   ├── 1
+   ├── STACK 1
    └── ...
-N     # Nth STACK directory
+STACK N     # Nth STACK directory

 Image Stacks